 - Have you framed the problem well?
 You can through the use of these of tools:

 The Five Whys – a simple but logical approach

 - Design qualitative and quantitative research

 - Build audience personas

 - Who are the users?
-User Profiles– describe them, their objectives, needs, and motivations
+Describe them, their objectives, needs, and motivations

 - What are the use cases?
-Use Cases – describe how the users will interact with the application by interviewing or observing them
+Describe how the users will interact with the application by interviewing or observing them

 There is much more to consider as you prepare to use mobile to differentiate yourself in the marketplace.
-These dynamics, which we will dive deeper into later in this blog series, include: creating a plan for success, executing the application(s), setting metrics and measures, and planning for ongoing improvement.
-We will also put together some case studies that demonstrate mobile applications that have created a market advantage through the use of strategy.
-There’s a lot to explore, so stay tuned!
+These dynamics include: creating a plan for success, executing the application(s), setting metrics and measures, and planning for ongoing improvement.
+There’s a lot to explore!

 Can't get enough Mobile?